Here at Groom Media, we're not academics. We don't produce a study like this just for the sake of discussion. We want to change things:

 In order to do this, we're raising a fund to invest in the tech/media infrastructure to advance traditional cultural values and market-oriented economic points of view.
-You can donate to this through our Patreon campaign or at the Foundation for Sane Public Policy.
+You can donate to this through our Foundation for Sane Public Policy.
 In either case, you'll receive lots of interesting rewards commensurate with the level of donation.
 Contributions to the foundation are tax deductible.

 We also have a membership service that for $9.95 a month provides a monthly book, tee shirt, or other product, as well as a unique chance to assume a leading role in helping conservatives develop leadership in media and political related technology.
 A key part of this service is the chance to engage directly with Groom Media to determine what programs and subject areas we focus on, and to provide feedback for the way our services work.
 For more information about Groom Media Memberships, click here.

 Some of these ventures will be created within a for-profit structure; others will be not for profit.
 If you're interested in investing in the for-profit ventures, contact John Groom at email@example.com

 We've spent millions and years developing prototypes of ventures.
 For a list, click here.

 We have many years of experience in the political realm.
 More specifically:

 - We know how to get the mainstream media's attention.

 - We have the technical expertise, with one patent granted and others in the review process.

 - We’ve built large complex websites, and sophisticated apps.

 - We’ve created non-traditional politically oriented products like tee shirts.